Neurology Department Photo

 Mentors in all Fields for all Careers

-Our faculty of over 120 faculty (85 with primary appointments, 16 with joint appointments in various centers, and 20 with secondary appointments from other departments in the institution) share in the vision of education and training and that our success is your success.
-Each year several of our faculty win various teaching and mentoring awards as a sign of this commitment.
+Our faculty of over 135 faculty (100 with primary appointments, 10 with joint appointments in various centers, and 25 with secondary appointments from other departments in the institution) share in the vision of education and training and that our success is your success.
+Each year several of our faculty win teaching and mentoring awards as a sign of this commitment.
 Whether they are clinical mentors in a subspecialty area of interest to you, research mentors in guiding your thinking and pathway forward, or work-life mentors when trying to strike that right balance, faculty are available and willing to help and create your individualized career plan.

 The intangibles of collegiality, commitment, mentorship and inclusiveness are part of the Rochester tradition.
 It all started from Dr Robert Joynt’s amazing intellect, kindness and humor.
 His many sayings and “Joyntisms” are well known and one of my favorites is “You can’t always be right, but you can always be kind.”
 This simple phrase speaks to the human and humble side of the work that we do, and work that we do together in accomplishing our goals.
 This spirit of collegiality builds and sustains a culture wherein the success and happiness of everyone remains of paramount importance.